hazeez/study/docs/blog/covid19-dataset-analysis.md

 - Excel is a versatile tool.
 It may trick with its simplicity but, it provides so much for people who look into it deeply enough.
 - Data science - in other words, means you have to keep learning new tools, techniques and assimilate whatever is thrown-upon on you faster.

+### What does it have for others?

+Well, you can download the COVID19 Excel dashboard (link below) and can come up with your analysis.
+That way, this is open-ended and gives you the opportunity to explore more and come up with analysis.
+In short, this is my version of the sharpened axe you can take and go for cutting the tree!

+If you have any feedback on how this can be improved, let me know.
+Thanks for reading!

+Be socially responsible, practice social-distancing and stay safe!

 #### References

 - [John Hopkins University - Corona Website](https://coronavirus.jhu.edu/map.html)